shalivan/shalivan.github.io/_posts/PSY/0091-01-01-Motivation.md

 ---

-# Behaviorism
+# Behavioral
-Behavioral theories of motivation focus on how the results we’ve obtained from past behaviors shape our future behaviors (Environmental Shaped & Learned Drives) In this theory internal needs of individuals can be ignored.
+Behaviorism is theory of motivation focused on how the results we’ve obtained from past behaviors shape our future behaviors (Environmental Shaped & Learned Drives) In this theory internal needs of individuals can be ignored.
 Reinforcement needs to be more than a one-off event.

 - Positive Reinforcement
 - Negative Reinforcement.